billti/billti.github.io/_posts/2019-02-08-minimal-nodejs.md

 A fully functional x64 Windows application at 2.5KB in size!
 You can run it and see `"Hello, world"` written to the console.
-At the developer command prompt you can run `dumpbin /dependents /imports myapp.exe` again and see that it is dependent only only one other DLL at runtime (kernel32.dll) and imports just two functions from it.
+At the developer command prompt you can run `dumpbin /dependents /imports myapp.exe` again and see that it is dependent on only one other DLL at runtime (kernel32.dll) and imports just two functions from it.
 Nice!

-In the next post we'll discuss how to build a tiny Node.js native module (for Windows) without using the C runtime library via the approach outlined above.
+In the next post we'll discuss how to build a tiny Node.js native module (again, for Windows only) using only the OS (and Node.js) APIs via the approach outlined above.